Day twenty-nine. The brochure stops here. The actual life starts here.

 sober.guide

 For the moment before.
 Should I stop.
 How do I stop.
 Do I need rehab.
 Which one.
-The drinker, the family, the GP, the boss — anyone in the room of a drink problem.
+The drinker, the family, the doctor, the boss — anyone in the room of a drink problem.

 relapse.guide